|

 private; of Guilford, Conn.

-buried at Guilford's Nut Plains Cemetery.
-His house still
+was buried at Guilford's Nut Plains Cemetery.
+His

 stands.